Old-school Italian trattoria w/ a relaxed, white-tablecloth vibe & a fabulous bar. Since 1918, it's been serving comforting, homemade pasta dishes.

-Customers consistently praise the restaurant for its authentic old-school Italian vibe, comfortable atmosphere, and enjoyable dining experience, often recommending it as a reliable classic.
+Customers consistently praise this restaurant for its authentic old-school Italian atmosphere and comforting food, making it a beloved neighborhood spot.

 Important Note

-One commenter noted that while the neighborhood is amazing to walk around after dinner, the food itself may not be as good as other recommendations.
+One commenter noted that while the neighborhood is great for walking, the food might not be as good as other recommendations.
+Reservations are suggested.

 Positive"Monte's on MacDougal is recommended."